 - By studying the 1st position result for all 1000 eCommerce keywords, it was found that 83% of the time, the top result is labeled as “mobile-friendly” by Google.

-- Analysis for the first-page results for all 1000 eCommerce keywords showed that almost 77% of the search results are tagged mobile-friendly.
+- Analysis of the first-page results for all 1000 eCommerce keywords showed that almost 77% of the search results are tagged mobile-friendly.

 Does The Effect Mobile-friendliness of a Website Vary by Industry?